Skip to content

 Detection Conditions:

 Phase Indication: Climax phase conditions detected.
-Signals late-cycle exhaustion characteristics.
+Indicates late-cycle exhaustion characteristics.

 Example: After WRN at $115, CAP appears at $120 β†’ Climax phase identified.